Sahvir Wheeler

-Sahvir Wheeler (born January 17, 2001) is an American professional basketball player who last played for the Wisconsin Herd of the NBA G League.
-He played college basketball for the Washington Huskies, Georgia Bulldogs and Kentucky Wildcats.
+Sahvir Wheeler (born January 17, 2001) is an American professional basketball player who last played for Leones de Santo Domingo of the Liga Nacional de Baloncesto (LNB).
+He played college basketball for the Georgia Bulldogs, Kentucky Wildcats, and Washington Huskies.

 Early life

 Wheeler was born in Harlem, New York and grew up in Houston, Texas.
 He attended Houston Christian High School, where he averaged 19 points, nine assists and seven rebounds per game as a senior.
 Wheeler originally committed to playing college basketball for Texas A&M but reopened his recruitment after head coach Billy Kennedy was fired.
 He later committed to Georgia, choosing the Bulldogs over Iowa State.
 Wheeler was considered a four-star recruit by most services.